-The bankruptcy judge may rule some types of debts as nondischargeable if the creditor objects to a discharge in the bankruptcy court.
+The bankruptcy judge may rule some types of debts as nondischargeable if the creditor objects to a discharge.
 These debts include:

-- debts from willful or malicious injury to another or another’s property
+- from willful or malicious injury to another or another’s property or

-- debts from larceny (theft), breach of trust, or embezzlement, or
+- from larceny (theft), breach of trust, or embezzlement, or

-If the bulk of your indebtedness is from debts that creditors may object to being discharged, it may still make sense to file for Chapter 7 bankruptcy and hope your creditors don’t object.
+If the bulk of your indebtedness is from debts that creditors may object to being discharged, it may still make sense to file for Chapter 7 and hope your creditors don’t object.
 Note that co-debtors will still be on the hook.
-If you want to discharge debts for which you have a co-debtor (such as someone who cosigned a loan for you, or a business partner who is equally liable for the debt), bankruptcy won’t wipe out the debt.
+If you want to discharge debts for which you have a co-debtor, bankruptcy won’t wipe out the debt.
 If the debt is of a type that can be discharged in Chapter 7 bankruptcy, you will no longer be legally responsible for paying it, but your co debtor will.

 How Much Property Will You Have to Give Up?

-Whether or not you decide to file for Chapter 7 bankruptcy may depend on what property of yours will be taken to pay your creditors (“nonexempt”; property) and what property you get to keep “exempt” property).
+Whether or not you decide to file for bankruptcy may depend on what property is non exempt and will be taken to pay your creditors.
+You can keep exempt property.
 Certain kinds of property are exempt in almost every state, while others are almost never exempt.
 The following are items you can typically keep (exempt property):

 - motor vehicles, up to a certain value